 - There are 4 canine teeth – 2 maxillary (right and left) and 2 mandibular (right and left)

 - Produce or promote tooth decay.
 Simple sugars such as glucose are cariogenic

 - Represents the anatomic limit between the crown and root surface.
 The area of union of the cementum and enamel at the cervical region of the tooth.

-- The outer surface of a tooth where the root joins to the crown.
-It can be observed as a line where the color changes from enamel to cementum and can usually be felt as a “jump” with an explorer.
+- It can be observed as an irregular line of color change.
+It can usually be felt as a “jump” with an explorer.